2026 Republic of the Congo presidential election

-Presidential elections are scheduled to be held in the Republic of the Congo in 2026.
-Incumbent president Denis Sassou Nguesso has been in power since 1997, and removed the age limit for the president in 2015.
-The Rally for Democracy and Development, Movement of Republicans, and the People's Party formed the Alliance for Democratic Alternation in 2026 to contest the election.
+Presidential elections were held in the Republic of the Congo on 15 March 2026.
+Incumbent president Denis Sassou Nguesso of the Congolese Party of Labour stood for re-election against six other candidates.
+Sassou Nguesso has ruled the Republic of the Congo since 1997, and previously held the presidency from 1979 to 1992.

+The elections were held amid widespread allegations of unfair electoral practices.
+Major opposition parties boycotted the vote, human rights activists were arrested in the lead-up to polling day, and a nationwide internet blackout occurred on election day.
+Sassou Nguesso was the only candidate permitted to travel the country to campaign.

+Provisional results announced by Interior Minister Raymond Mboulou on 17 March declared Sassou Nguesso re-elected to a fifth term with 95% of the vote, on a reported turnout of 85%.
+His closest challenger, Alliance for Democratic Alternation candidate Mavoungou Zinga Mabio, received 1.5% of the vote.
+The reported turnout stood in contrast to observations of short or empty queues at polling stations in the capital Brazzaville.

 Electoral system

 The President of the Republic of the Congo is elected for a five-year term, with the possibility of a maximum of two re-elections.
 In the election, only the candidate who obtains an absolute majority of valid votes is elected.
 If no candidate reaches that majority, the two candidates with the highest votes face a second round twenty-one days after the results are announced by the Constitutional Court.
 The age limit of 70 years was removed by a referendum in 2015.
-A revision of the electoral rolls began in September 2025 and will last until December.
+A revision of the electoral rolls began in September and lasted until December 2025.